-Polar Bear Kindergarten to Grade 3 Printable Pack
+- Polar Bear Kindergarten to Grade 3 Printable Pack

-In fact, our license plates are shaped like polar bears.
-Our airport has a large stuffed polar bear in the middle of it.
+In fact, our license plates are shaped like polar bears, and our airport has a large stuffed polar bear in the middle of it.

 Bears in Our Backyard

 Our neighbor says it wasn't so long ago that polar bears roamed the wilderness not far from our off grid home, on the very land where we forage for learning and dabble in forest schooling.
-So it makes sense to study polar bears as part of our off grid homeschooling.
+So, studying polar bears as part of our off-grid homeschooling makes sense.

 Why Study These Bears?

-Capitalizing on the interest in polar bears in your homeschool is a genius way to engage your kids in the learning process.
-You will learn many fascinating facts about polar bears - these are incredible Arctic animals.
+Capitalizing on the interest in polar bears in your homeschool is a genius way to engage your kids in learning.
+You will learn many fascinating facts about these incredible Arctic animals.

 Their fur is made of transparent hollow hair follicles.
 Polar bears are truly captivating, and I've pulled together a list of fascinating and fun resources to help you study polar bears in a fun and exciting way.